 - Be realistic.
 You can’t control everything and change is inevitable, but only consult credible sources for information and consider what they mean for your business before you get involved.
 Avoid the ‘chinese whispers’ of advice that do not link to an original source of evidence.

 - Plan for change.
 Are your SWOT [Strengths, Weaknesses, Opportunities, Threats] and PESTLE [Political, Economic, Social, Technological, Legal and Environmental] analyses up to date?
 Don’t forget to regularly review the impacts that the wider environment may have on your business – and refine your marketing plans if necessary.
-After all, who predicted a vote for Brexit, or a Trump victory in 2017!

 - You have the answers in your own data.
 When is the best time to post on Twitter?
 What social media platform is the most effective for engaging your customers?
 Figure out what is working and how your audience is responding to your marketing activity by using tools such as Google Analytics and social media native analytics.